oscar-system/Oscar.jl/docs/src/integer.md

 All three functions raise an exception if the modulus ``m`` is zero.

+!!! note
+    The rem function does not provide a minimal set of representatives modulo the divisor.

 ## [Divisibility testing](@id integer_divisibility_testing)

 Divisibility testing is performed using the `divides` function.